andremichelle/jsx/readme.md

 * You want to use some magic pills, fine!
 * You want to hold references and introduce branches anywhere, fine!
 * You want your code to be executed once and test it for yourself, fine!
+* You want to controll the rendering pipeline, fine!

 ## Magic Injects